PeoplePerHour/candidate-tests/README.md

 <br />
 Just don't forget to send us a message that you have committed your code.

+### Things to avoid
+- Long PRs, code must be as simpler as it could be.
+- Over-complicated
+- Over-engineered
+- Copy-pasting code from other libraries, without fully understanding what it does.
+- Not asking for clarification.
+If something is unclear please go ahead and ask us.

 **Important Note**: If you need any clarification, please create a new issue and we will respond asap.

 ## Do your magic!